michael-hartmann/caps/docs/paper/paper.md

 ---
-title: 'libcasimir: The Casimir effect in the plane-sphere geometry'
+title: 'CaPS: The Casimir effect in the plane-sphere geometry'
 tags:
   - Casimir effect
   - electromanetic scattering